 Court-related volunteers must keep a record of their hours using an official Cornerstones volunteer log provided at the Embry Rucker Community Shelter.
 Individuals who break volunteer protocol and/or are found tampering with their hours will be removed from service and no documentation of service will be provided.

-Please contact Adrian Chadwell, Community Resource Coordinator, at 571-323-3675 or Adrian.Chadwell@cornerstonesva.org for more information.
+Please contact Adrian Chadwell, Coordinator of Volunteer and Community Engagement, at 571-323-3675 or Adrian.Chadwell@cornerstonesva.org for more information.